 Do you want to make your own playdough but don’t know where to start?
 Or maybe you have made tons of playdough and are looking for some new ideas!
 Homemade playdough is tons of fun for young kids to play with, simple and easy to make, and inexpensive too!
 Our printable playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.

 Best Playdough Recipe To Try!

 If you’re a preschool teacher, work with young kids, or simply want to make playdough to enjoy at home… I have an awesome collection of homemade playdough recipes your kiddos will love including a reader favorite, no-cook playdough!

 Make sure to look for the free printable playdough mats sprinkled throughout, and you are absolutely going to want our Playdough Recipe Pack filled with recipes, instructions, and exclusive playdough activity mats that also include hands-on learning!

 Before you dive into the recipes below, let’s stock the pantry!
-For these playdough recipes, you will need to have the following items on hand.
+For these playdough recipes, you will need to have the following items in the list below on hand.
 Once the pantry is stocked with the right ingredients, you will be able to whip up homemade playdough anytime.

 - Cream of Tartar (consider buying in bulk)

-- Food Coloring
+- Liquid or Gel Food Coloring

 - Cheap Hair Conditioner

-- Cooking Oil
+- Vegetable Oil